11 Chocolate Liqueur Cocktails for a Decadent Sip

 Best for: Themed dinners, birthday gatherings

-This is one of those chocolate liquor drinks that surprises in the best way, pairing cocoa with citrus and tequila’s earthy edge.
+This chocolate-forward cocktail is an unexpected twist in a classic, pairing cocoa with bright citrus and tequila’s earthy edge.
 Chocolate liqueur smooths everything out, keeping the drink balanced rather than heavy.

 Ingredients